lugg/react-native-config/README.md

 #### iOS
-If you use `debug` and `release` configurations there is nothing more to do.
+If you use `debug`, `local` and `release` configurations there is nothing more to do.
 If you do you need to for this repo and add your config.

 ## Prepare excutable